-Persian episodes in 20th century Western rock and roll history
+Persian episodes in twentieth-century Western rock and roll history

 Outside, I asked myself how I was going to get home, whether or not I should wolf down a falafel sandwich, and where on earth that film had been all my life.

-Performance, Nicolas Roeg’s surreal 1968 film (released in 1970) starring Mick Jagger, Anita Pallenberg, and James Fox, is only one instance of Iran’s role on the stage of 20th century rock and roll.
+Performance, Nicolas Roeg’s surreal 1968 film (released in 1970) starring Mick Jagger, Anita Pallenberg, and James Fox, is only one instance of Iran’s role on the stage of twentieth-century rock and roll.
 In the same year, Paul McCartney visited Tehran with his then-girlfriend, Jane Asher4.
-Paul wasn’t completely green with regard to Iran, though; in 1965, while the Beatles were involved in filming Help!, they had met the former princess of Iran, Soraya Esfandiary Bakhtiari, in the Bahamas5.
-This time, however, Paul and Jane – arriving from their spiritually-enlightened sojourn in Rishikesh with the Maharishi Mahesh Yogi – stopped over briefly in the Iranian capital, where they enjoyed Persian food and the bubbly sounds of the ghalyan, and hung out with Iran’s velvety-smooth ‘King of Pop’, Vigen Derderian.
+Paul wasn’t completely green with regard to Iran, though; while the Beatles were in the Bahamas filming Help! in 1965, they had met Soraya Esfandiary Bakhtiari, the former Queen of Iran5.
+This time, however, Paul and Jane – arriving from their spiritually enlightened sojourn in Rishikesh with the Maharishi Mahesh Yogi – stopped over briefly in the Iranian capital, where they enjoyed Persian food and the bubbly sounds of the ghalyan, and hung out with Iran’s velvety-smooth ‘King of Pop’, Vigen Derderian.
 Having been described as flippant, and with a Persian vocabulary not extending beyond the words aks nagir (‘don’t take pictures’), some thought Paul was taking the piss6.
 For better or worse, no tars or setars made it into any future Beatles or Wings recordings; the Iranian ‘chapter’ was over – that bird had flown.
 But the Beatles had had an Iranian episode, at least.

 If the Persian Sufi poets Nezami and Rumi had left their mark on those two English guitar gods, it was a much different poet who would come to forever be associated with a group of San Franciscan hippies.
 In Performance, a dolled-up Jagger related the tale of Hassan Sabbah, the Isma’ili leader of the notorious Assassins of Alamut, who, until their defeat at the hands of Hulagu Khan and the Mongols, struck terror into all those who happened to incur their dismay19.
 Although Sangorski and Sutcliffe’s jewel-encrusted copy of the Robaiyat – ‘The Great Omar’ – had long ago sunk to the sea floor along with the Titanic20, Edmund Joseph Sullivan’s illustrations for a 1913 edition of Edward FitzGerald’s interpretation of Omar Khayyam’s verses were still ripe for the picking.
 Apparently, illustrators Stanley George Miller and Alton Kelley (a.k.a.
 ‘Mouse and Kelley’) could think of no finer illustration with which to adorn the poster for the Grateful Dead’s Avalon Ballroom concerts in 1966 than one from Sullivan and FitzGerald’s volume, in which a laughing skeleton stood surrounded by roses21.
 ‘Kelley and I just looked at each other and said, “There it is – the perfect picture”’, recalled Miller22.
 It was then that the ‘skulls and roses’ imagery surrounding the Dead first blossomed, and, so fitting was it that it later served as the cover artwork for the group’s 1971 untitled album, affectionately known as Skull Fuck23.